djcrabhat/aws-ssm-commander/README.md

 ~> aws-ssm-commander write /abc/123/ my_file.yml
 ```

-##### Saving secrets
+### Saving secrets

-So it's great that you can now store a bunch of KMS params in a config file, that you probably wanna keep in git somewhere.
+There are two ways of saving secrets.
+First is by supplying a KMS key ID along with the value to encrypt.
+The second is to use custom KMS to store kms blobs.
+The former is less secure than the latter.

+#### Supplying a KMS key ID along with the value to encrypt
+A KMS key ID can be supplied:

+password:
+  kms_key_id: f0e79e90-5672-431d-b100b-84b8ac8f1525
+  value: supersecretpassword

+Keep in mind that if the params file is in git, the secret will be exposed in plain text!

+#### Using custom KMS keys to store kms blobs in the yaml file
-But a lot of the stuff you want to put in Param Store are secrets, and you don't store plaintext secrets in git!
-Now
-you could encrypt and decrypt these files on your own, but aws-ssm-commander supports putting a KMS blob in a config file.
+A lot of the stuff you want to put in Param Store are secrets, and you don't store plaintext secrets in git!
+Now you could encrypt and decrypt these files on your own, but aws-ssm-commander supports putting a KMS blob in a config file.
+To use this method, you **must** use a Customer Managed KMS key.

 You can put a KMS secret in your config files by prefixing a value with a `!kms` tag